 One common thread runs through them all: they want to buy from someone they can trust.
 Someone who’s an expert in his or her field.
 Someone who will tell them how to achieve their goals.

-- Learn what it takes to make content marketing work
+- Learn what it takes to make content marketing work.

-- Rebuild customer trust with better content
+- Build (or rebuild) customer trust with better content that is published and distributed consistently.

 Both businesses and B2C (business-to-consumer) customers alike want to buy from someone they can trust—someone who’s an expert in his or her field.
 Someone who’ll tell them how it tastes.
 How it works.
 And most importantly, what it will do for them and their businesses.